microsoft/MixedRealityToolkit-Unity/CodingGuidelines.md

 ## Spacing

-Please be sure not to add additional spaces between square brackets and parenthesis:
+Do not to add additional spaces between square brackets and parenthesis:

 ### Don't: